CERTCC/Vultron/docs/process_models/report_management.md

 -   Coordinators MUST have a clearly defined and publicly available mechanism for receiving reports.

-Exiting the $Received$ state requires a Participant to assess the validity of a report.
+Exiting the _Received_ state requires a Participant to assess the validity of a report.
 Note that validation is distinct from prioritization, as covered in §[1.1.1.4](#sec:rm_state_v){reference-type="ref" reference="sec:rm_state_v"}.
-As an example, a Vendor might later choose to $defer$ further response on a $Valid$ report due to other priorities.
+As an example, a Vendor might later choose to _defer_ further response on a _Valid_ report due to other priorities.

 Validity criteria need not be limited to technical analysis.
-For instance, a Coordinator might only accept reports within their specific scope of concern and consider reports outside their scope to be
-$Invalid$ even if they believe the report accurately describes a real vulnerability.
-Alternatively, a Vendor might institute a policy designating reports unaccompanied by a working proof-of-concept exploit as $Invalid$ by default.
+For instance, a Coordinator might only accept reports within their specific scope of concern and consider reports outside their scope to be _Invalid_ even if they believe the report accurately describes a real vulnerability.
+Alternatively, a Vendor might institute a policy designating reports unaccompanied by a working proof-of-concept exploit as _Invalid_ by default.

--   All Participants SHOULD have a clearly defined process for validating reports in the $Received$ state.
+-   All Participants SHOULD have a clearly defined process for validating reports in the _Received_ state.

--   Participants SHOULD perform at least a minimal credibility check on reports as a minimum validation process before exiting the
+-   Participants SHOULD perform at least a minimal credibility check on reports as a minimum validation process before exiting the _Received_ state.
-    $Received$ state.

--   Participants MAY perform a more technical report validation process before exiting the $Received$ state.
+-   Participants MAY perform a more technical report validation process before exiting the _Received_ state.

 -   Regardless of the technical rigor applied in the validation process, Participants SHOULD proceed only after validating the reports they receive.

--   Participants SHOULD transition all valid reports to the $Valid$ state and all invalid reports to the $Invalid$ state.
+-   Participants SHOULD transition all valid reports to the _Valid_ state and all invalid reports to the _Invalid_ state.

--   Regardless of the content or quality of the initial report, once a Vendor confirms that a reported vulnerability affects one or more of their product(s) or service(s), the Vendor SHOULD designate the report as $Valid$.
+-   Regardless of the content or quality of the initial report, once a Vendor confirms that a reported vulnerability affects one or more of their product(s) or service(s), the Vendor SHOULD designate the report as _Valid_.

 #### The _Invalid_ (_I_) State

-Reports in the $Invalid$ state have been evaluated and found lacking by the recipient.
-This state allows time for the Reporter to provide additional information and for the receiver to revisit the validation before moving the report to $Closed$.
+Reports in the _Invalid_ state have been evaluated and found lacking by the recipient.
+This state allows time for the Reporter to provide additional information and for the receiver to revisit the validation before moving the report to _Closed_.

 The reasons for a report to be put in this state will vary based on each recipient's validation criteria, and their technical capability and available resources.
-The $Invalid$ state is intended to be used as a temporary holding place to allow for additional evidence to be sought to contradict that conclusion.
+The _Invalid_ state is intended to be used as a temporary holding place to allow for additional evidence to be sought to contradict that conclusion.